 - The mortality rate of young is high.

 - Cubs are generally about 5 pounds at birth, eyes open at about 3 weeks of age.

 - Cubs are following mother on hunts and other activities at about 3 months.

 Zoo: Feline diet, bones once a week.
-Captive animals do not expel as much energy hunting so they do not require as much as their wild relatives, otherwise they will gain too much weight.
-(The zoo monitors all animals for excessive weight problems and adjust diets as needed.)
+Captive animals do not expel as much energy hunting so they do not require as much as their wild relatives, otherwise, they will gain too much weight.
+(The zoo monitors all animals for excessive weight problems and adjusts diets as needed.)

 - Lions live in a family or social group known as a pride

-- Lions tend to gorge on a meal and then slip off to rest for prolong periods while digesting.
+- Lions tend to gorge on a meal and then slip off to rest for prolonged periods while digesting.